UberChili/query/README.md

 ## Building
 Requires a C++23 compiler (GCC 13+ or Clang 16+).
 Includes a Makefile.
-You can just do make clean && make.
+You can just do make.
 ```bash
 make clean && make
 ```
-Binary outputs to **./build/query**
+Binary outputs to **/build/query**

 ## Usage
 ```bash